 Building relationships with colleagues promotes goodwill, teamwork and innovation.
-But it may come as some surprise that, of more than 2,200 chief financial officers recently surveyed by Robert Half Finance & Accounting, greater than a third (39 percent) said learning to interact with a variety of personalities across the organization is their department’s greatest challenge.
+But it may come as some surprise that for greater than a third (39 percent) of the CFOs in a Robert Half Finance & Accounting survey, mastering the art of business collaboration across the organization is their department’s greatest challenge.

-Is working smoothly together really that difficult?
-Due to differing work styles and temperaments, many finance and accounting professionals said, yes, it can sometimes be challenging.
-Here are some suggestions for better cross collaboration:
+Is interacting and working smoothly together really that difficult?
+Due to differing work styles and personalities, many finance and accounting professionals said, yes, it can sometimes be challenging.
+Here are some suggestions for better business collaboration with your coworkers:

 Tips for Managers

 Hold inclusive meetings.
 Work with leaders in other departments that your team often interacts with to plan periodic meetings of all groups.
 This will allow your interrelated teams to get a clearer picture of what colleagues in other departments are up to and how every group works together toward a common goal.

 Promote cohesiveness.
 Team-building exercises are terrific for engendering solidarity.
 They also demystify how other departments approach tasks and solve problems.
 Take a combination of teams out of the office for an afternoon so they can break the ice in a less formal setting.
 When coworkers are on friendly terms, they are more likely to reach out and support each other.

 Offer job shadowing.
 Finance department employees crunching crucial company data may not be aware of how their colleagues in marketing use their analyses to design new customer retention campaigns.
 Meanwhile, marketing might not understand how the results of the data are derived.
 To promote awareness of how each department affects the other, and to expand insights, give team members the opportunity to work alongside a colleague in another department or branch.